plist34599/nonesense.pub/help.md

 # How to use

-1. Download latest version
+1. Download the latest version.
    > Request @2659
-1. Run .exe
+2. Run the .exe.
-   _ For VAC Games:
+   - For VAC Games:
-     - Start VAC ByPass
+     - Start VAC ByPass.
-     - Wait for Steam window saying success & VAC Status ByPass [ON]
+     - Wait for the Steam window to say "success" & VAC Status ByPass [ON].
-     - Then start your game
+     - Then start your game.

-_ For non VAC Games:
+   - For non-VAC Games:
-  - Same but no VAC ByPass
+     - Same steps, but no VAC ByPass.

-2. If you exerience any errors, try the following:
+3. If you experience any errors, try the following:
-- Disable windows defender or any anti-virus
+   - Disable Windows Defender or any antivirus software.
-- Don't run in a VM
+   - Don't run it in a virtual machine.
-- Don't run debbugers
+   - Don't use debuggers.
-- Check game exe name (supposed to stay named as default)
+   - Check the game executable's name (it should remain the default).
-- Check for OS updates
+   - Check for OS updates.
-- Use your brain
+   - Use your brain.